How to Prevent a Flooded Basement and How Much It Will Cost to Fix

 DIY or PRO: You can do it.
 The Gutters and Downspouts guide on Energy.gov has helpful advice on planning your roof drainage, and maintenance can be handled by homeowners.

-Cost: Gutter and downspout replacement runs $3-$40 per linear foot, depending on gutter material.
+Cost: If you do it yourself, gutter and downspout replacement runs $3-$40 per linear foot, depending on gutter material.

 Outside: Grade of Ground Around the Home